augustovictor/software-architecture-specialization/README.md

 It supports abstract data types however inheritance is not explicitly supported.

 The main coinsideration in this paradigm are functions behaviors and how data is passed along.

+### Repository-based systems
+#### Databases

+A data centric architecture allows us to:
+- Store and share data between multiple components;
+- Increase the stability, performance, maintainability, reusability and scalability of the system;
+- Separate the functionality of data accessors, which makes it easier to maintain and scale the system;
+- Facilitates data sharing between data accessors through database queries and transactions;

+At the core of a data centric architecture there are 2 types of components:
+- Central data: Used to store and serve data;
+    - Database (Supports data integrity, backup and restoration)
+- Dat accessors: The components that connect to the central data component;